Vermeille/puyo-platform/README.md

   before moving to the next round.
 If a player tries to play twice in a round, the error code `WAITING` is returned.
 The turns are played on the `/turnvs` endpoint.
-* Players should wait 5s between each move, to avoid a server overload and give enough time to make sure the opponent played too.

 # Example
 ```
 vermeille % curl -H 'Accept: text/plain' 'http://localhost:8888/new?name=a'
 3 10 UP